 The credits earned in these courses are accepted by CCV toward degree requirements in program areas like Allied Health, Business, Early Childhood Education, Graphic Design, and Information Technology.

 - If you have not already completed the skills assessment, contact your tech center counselor to take it as soon as possible.

 - Contact your tech center counselor to sign up for a Fast Forward course.

-Beginning in the fall of 2014, high school seniors can choose to take all of their classes at CCV for free by enrolling in the Early College program.
 Students must apply and be ready to enroll in full-time, college level coursework.
-Contact Katie Mobley (email@example.com) for more information.
+Contact Katie Mobley (firstname.lastname@example.org) for more information.

 Note: If you plan to enroll at CCV after you graduate from high school, visit our page for first-time degree students instead.